 Bulwell is an English market town about 4.5 miles (7km) north-west of Nottingham city centre, on the northern edge of the city.

 Almost 30,000 people live in the Bulwell area, over 10% of the population of Nottingham.

 There are just over 16,000 people living in the Bulwell ward of Nottingham City Council.

-Devised by Jayne Williams through a series of workshops and interviews, the words were weaved together to create a collective poem to provide the voice-over narrative for a visual walk-through of Bulwell, depicting the people and the places.
-Culminating in a 3 minute film beautifully executed by Ian Dearman and narrated by Nicola Curzon.
+Devised by Jayne Williams, Participation Director at New Perspectives Theatre Company, through a series of workshops and interviews.
+Words were weaved together to create a collective poem to provide the voice-over narrative for a visual walk-through of Bulwell, depicting the people and the places.
+The final 3 minute film can be watched below, beautifully executed by Ian Dearman and narrated by Nicola Curzon.

-With many thanks to all that participated in the making of this video, and all those that have been a part of this story so far, your words and enthusiam will hopefully help catapult us into the next chapter of this project.
+With many thanks to all that participated in the making of this video, and all those that have been a part of this story so far, your words and enthusiasm will help catapult us into the next chapter of this project.

 JAYNE WILLIAMS Participation Director - New Perspectives says;